Introduction

 More than most other roles you want to be acutely aware of where you are standing compared to the rest of the Marines.
 Ideally you want to be in the middle to rear of the death ball, not too far forward to be targeted, but not too far back to not see what is going on up front.

-Generally you want to be patrolling the center of the fight and keeping your eyes open for any Marines that need a hand.
+Generally you want to be patrolling the centre of the fight and keeping your eyes open for any Marines that need a hand.
 Someone who just got hit by a ton of acid, or stunned and knocked down, or stuck by friendly fire.

 In-between the fight you can swap out your gun and contribute in whatever fashion you can with the gun you selected.
 IFF fire?
 Slug stun rounds against Xenos?
 Suppressive fire at an exposed alien?